SturmEnte/silent-ban/README.md

 ## About

-Silent ban is a Discord bot that allows you to automaticly kick a user, when they join a server on which this bot is running
+Silent Ban is a Discord bot that allows you to automatically kick a user, when they join a server on which this bot is running.

 ## How to use

-Create a environment variable called "TOKEN" that contains the bot token.
-Then create a file in the same folder as the package.json called "config.json" and put following JSON in it:
+Create an environment variable called "TOKEN" that contains the bot token.
+Then create a file in the same folder as the package.json called "config.json" and put the following JSON in it:

 ```json
 {